 Now that we’ve answered the question, “What is a digital marketing portfolio?” and gone over what should be included in one, it’s time to get into how you can actually create your own portfolio.

 Here’s a step-by-step guide to help you build your own digital marketing portfolio.

 1) Choose A Platform

-The first step is to choose a platform to build your portfolio on.
+The first step is to choose a platform to build your portfolio on, whether it’s for your freelance work or your full-service digital marketing agency.
 There are many different website builders and content management systems (CMS) that you can use.
 Some popular options include WordPress, Wix, Squarespace, and Weebly.

 WordPress might seem a bit technical at first, but in the long run, it will be worth it cost wise, especially when for a modern website template you only pay once.

 The next step is to add your content to your website.
 This includes things like your “About” section, work samples, case studies, and contact information.
 Be sure to proofread everything before you publish it.